S2E2/s2e2.github.io/showcase/index.md

 We'll be happy to list yours as well, just drop us a line!

+-   **<a href="https://www.usenix.org/system/files/osdi20-hu.pdf">Automated Reasoning and Detection of Specious Configuration in Large Systems with Symbolic Execution</a>** at Johns Hopkins University (Yigong Hu, Gongqi Huang, and Peng Huang).

+    This paper introduces Violet — a tool that uses symbolic execution in order to detect software misconfigurations that lead to extremely poor performance.
+Violet makes symbolic the configuration parameters of the program under test, which allows the tool to automatically explore the program along paths that depend on these parameters.
+    In addition to that, Violet runs a benchmark on each path, making it possible to determine paths that perform poorly, while showing users which combinations of parameters actually cause the problem.
+Violet helped identify problematic configurations for MySQL, Postgres, Apache, and Squid, which prompted the maintainers of these systems to clarify the documentation.

 -   **<a href="https://download.vusec.net/papers/binrec_eurosys20.pdf">
     BinRec: Dynamic Binary Lifting and Recompilation</a>** at University of California (Irvine), Vrije Universiteit Amsterdam, KU Leuven (Anil Altinay, Joseph Nash, Taddeus Kroes, et al.).

-    BinRec [is a] a new approach to heuristic-free binary recompilation which lifts dynamic traces of a binary to a compiler-level intermediate representation (IR) and lowers the IR back to a “recovered” binary.
+    BinRec [is a] a new approach to heuristic-free binary recompilation which lifts dynamic traces of a binary to a compiler-level intermediate representation (IR) and lowers the IR back to a "recovered" binary.
     This enables BinRec to apply rich program transformations, such as compiler-based optimization passes, on top of the recovered representation.
 [BinRec] can accurately disassemble and lift binaries without heuristics, and can successfully recover obfuscated code and all SPEC INT 2006 benchmarks including C++ applications.